|

 International comparisons of hourly compensation costs for production-line (PL) workers between the U.S. and selected developed and "emerging" markets, exhibits, consistently, a drastic reduction –or the elimination– of living-wage gaps in Europe, Canada and South Korea.
 Hong Kong achieves its best equalisation level.
 Brazil, Japan, Singapore and Mexico remain stagnated or have deepened their gaps

-With the results from the new Purchasing-Power Parities round (PPPs) from the World Bank (WB) fully integrated in 2007, our research shows~ that, since 2000, the countries from the €uro area have continued reducing or eliminating their living-wage gaps with the U.S. for manufacturing item29sector PL workers.
+With the results from the new Purchasing-Power Parities round (PPPs) from the World Bank (WB) fully integrated in 2007, our research shows~ that, since 2000, the countries from the €uro area have continued reducing or eliminating their living-wage gaps with the U.S. for manufacturing sector PL workers.
 The United Kingdom has virtually equalised its PL manufacturing wages with the U.S. and South Korea keeps its ascending trend, closing its wage gap, which is already within the ranks of the major economies.
 Japan has stopped in 2007 the widening of its gap.
 Brazil has stagnated its equalisation growth.
 Mexico continues stagnated as well, with the worst of all wage gaps.
 Singapore experiences a new deepening of its wage gap with the United States.

 ✦ In the five economies of the European Union –albeit their costs of living in U.S. dollars (GNI PPP) have increased considerably– their nominal wages have increased their real value above equivalent U.S. wages.
 Thus, in the €uro area, France, Germany, Italy and Spain recorded sensible increments in real wages between 2000 and 2007 vis-à-vis U.S. wages.
 Germany doubles its wage advantage; Italy closes its wage gap; France is 4 points away from closing it and Spain sustains its growing equalisation trend, reducing its gap to only 13 points.
 In the same way, the United Kingdom maintains the same trend and has virtually closed the living-wage gap with the U.S., at only two points (98%) below the U.S. benchmark.